sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/js-foreach/README.md

 someFunction(() => console.log("Hi!"))
 ```

-These are called Higher-Order Functions.
-There are a lot of really powerful ways to use them, but for now, get comfortable with this syntax:
+These are called higher-order functions.
+There are a lot of powerful ways to use them, but for now you only need to get comfortable with this syntax:

 ```js
 [1, 2, 3].forEach(number => {